To become a good cook, you must know which herbs and spices go together to create tasty dishes. Experiment and enjoy!

 Ribs Are a Flavorful Finger Food

 If you enjoy eating with your fingers, then ribs are a great choice.
 They are a warm, sticky, sweet, tangy, spicy, juicy kind of happiness between your teeth.
+Despite what you might think, you can make tasty ribs without a grill.
+Read on to learn how to make tasty ribs in your oven.

 - 1 slab spare ribs